nnethercote/counts/README.md

 The `-f` flag can be used for fractional weights, which can be integers or fractional numbers of the form `mm.nn`.

+Negative weights are allowed.
+In the output, each entry is sorted by the absolute value of its aggregate weight.
+This means that both large positive and large negative entries will show up near the top.

 Sometimes you want to group together lines that have different weights but are otherwise the same.
 The `-e` flag can be used to erase weights after applying them, by replacing them with `NNN`.
 Consider the following input.